 Generation Change: Mentoring

-‘Generation Change: Mentoring’ is your chance to actively give back to the sector – helping our young women to picture their primary sector future, connect with others and learn from someone further along the journey.
+‘Generation Change: Mentoring’ is your chance to actively give back to the sector – helping our young women to picture their future, connect with others and learn from someone further along the journey.

 Generation Change: Mentoring Q&A